likebike/PyHPy/input.example/blog/How_to_Install_PyHPy.html.md

 <i class="fa fa-gift fa-lg"></i> Out-of-the-Box Functionality
 =============================================================

-MakoFW comes with an example website (the site you're reading right now), which you might want to use as a starting point for your project.
+PyHPy comes with an example website (the site you're reading right now), which you might want to use as a starting point for your project.

 MarkDown-Powered Demo Blog
 --------------------------

-The demo blog is generated from a directory of `.md` posts (written in the MarkDown text format), with matching `.meta` files for metadata (like Author, Summary, Post Image, and Publication Date).
+The demo blog is generated from a directory of `.md` posts (written in the MarkDown text format), with matching `.meta` files for metadata (like Author, Summary, Post Image, Publication Date, and anything else you might want to add).

 The demo blog generates a separate HTML page for each post, and shows a list of all the posts, sorted by reverse Publication Date.

-If you just want to get some articles online quickly, the included demo blog might be a good starting point -- just create your own `.md` and `.meta` files in the `/input/blog/` directory, and then run `make`.
+If you just want to get some posts online quickly, the included demo blog might be a good starting point -- just create your own `.md` and `.meta` files in the `/input/blog/` directory, and then run `make`.

 FontAwesome